Slavery and Human Trafficking Statement 2025

 The University鈥檚 Structure

 The core business of the University is teaching, research and innovation, undertaken by five academic faculties, comprising of their own schools and departments, which are supported by a range of professional services departments.
-The University is based in 1024核工厂, and is in the process of establishing a campus in Walthamstow Central in London.
+The University is based in 1024核工厂 but also operates a campus in Walthamstow Central in London.

 The University鈥檚 Board of Governors is responsible for determining the educational character and mission of the University and for the oversight of its activities.
 The Board of Governors conducts its work through a number of committees.

 The University Executive Board is the senior executive decision-making body of the University.
-It is chaired by the Vice Chancellor and its membership includes the Executive Deans of each of the University鈥檚 five faculties, the Principal of the London Campus, the Senior Deputy Vice Chancellor/Provost, the Deputy Vice Chancellors, the Executive Director of Corporate Governance, the Chief Financial Officer and the Chief People Officer.
+It is chaired by the Vice Chancellor, and its membership includes the Executive Deans of each of the University鈥檚 five faculties, the Principal of the London Campus, the Provost, the Deputy Vice Chancellors, the Executive Director of Corporate Governance, the Chief Financial Officer and the Chief People Officer.

 The University has approximately 3,600 staff and 31,000 students (this is the total student headcount inclusive of distance learning students and those students registered with collaborative partners).
-The University is supported by a centralised procurement and contracting function located within professional services with transactional purchasing devolved to individual faculties and professional services departments.
+The University is supported by centralised procurement and contracting, and transactional purchasing functions located within professional services.

-The University is a charity, and is regulated by the Office for Students.
+The University is an exempt charity and is regulated by the Office for Students.

-As a public body, the University complies with the Public Contracts Regulations 2015.
-Our annual external spend is approximately 拢110 million.
+As a public body, the University complies with the Public Contracts Regulations 2015 and the Procurement Act 2023.
+Our annual external spend is approximately 拢120 million.
 The diverse nature of the University鈥檚 business and requirements involves dealing with a large number of suppliers, their subcontractors and their supply chains.

 The University鈥檚 supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of teaching, research and innovation to the goods, systems and services necessary to support the operation of a successful University.
 Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required are identified.

-The University conducts a large proportion of its spend via higher education purchasing consortia and other frameworks to which it has access.
+The University conducts a large proportion of its spend via higher education purchasing consortia and other frameworks to which is has access.
 Doing so means that a) the University can take advantage of specialist procurement staff working within those consortia and b) the buyers acting on behalf of the frameworks can have greater influence on the policy and procedures of their suppliers that individual institutions are able to exert.
-In particular, the University procures via the Southern Universities Purchasing Consortium (SUPC) and the London Universities Purchasing Consortium (LUPC).
+In particular, the University is a member of, and procures via, the Southern Universities Purchasing Consortium (SUPC).
+This membership provides the University with access to other higher education purchasing consortia, such as the London Universities Purchasing Consortium (LUPC).
 Through LUPC the University has access to the services of Electronics Watch which works to protect the rights of electronics workers globally.
-Overall, the University鈥檚 spend via consortia and frameworks was approximately 52%.

 The University鈥檚 procurement team includes staff who are members of the SUPC/LUPC and HEPA Responsible Procurement Groups, which deal with social and environmental aspects of supply chain management, including moving forward with the modern slavery agenda.
-Procurement staff are also represented on the University鈥檚 Sustainability Strategic Delivery Group set up to deliver against the University鈥檚 strategic priorities.
-Where appropriate to their roles, staff hold procurement professional qualifications.
-The procurement team is supported by the University Solicitor and the Executive Director of Corporate Governance.
+Procurement staff are also represented on the University鈥檚 Environmental Sustainability Strategic Steering Group to ensure Social Value and supply chain standards are proportionate.
+Where appropriate to their roles, staff hold procurement professional qualifications and engage with continuous professional development activities.
+The procurement team is part of the University鈥檚 Finance Department and works closely with the Corporate Governance Department.

 Our policies, procedures and reporting

-The University has a number of policies that are relevant to the identification of modern slavery risks and the steps it takes to prevent slavery and human trafficking in its operations.
+The University has several policies that are relevant to the identification of modern slavery risks and the steps it takes to prevent slavery and human trafficking in its operations.
 All policies are available to staff on our staff intranet and many are also publicly available online at /about-us/structure-and-governance/policies-and-standards.

 Our Instrument of Government, Articles of Government, and our Financial Regulations provide our overarching governance framework.